-Desperately Seeking Something?
-Try These Free Research Tools
+Try These 40+ Free Research Tools

-Depending on your needs, the Web can be a gold mine, a cesspool, or both.
+Depending on what you're looking for, the Web can be a gold mine, a cesspool, or both.
 So how can you find answers to your questions, and the helpful, authoritative information you need?
-Check out my list of the best free online reference and research tools.
-I promise, no April Fool's tricks in this issue! |
+Check out my list of more than 40 of the best free online reference and research tools. |

 Free Online Search (and Research) Tools